munachimso-victor/PC_Health_Check/README.md

  Network Connectivity

-For maximim accuracy, download the python program with it's dependencies, and run pscript locally
+For maximum accuracy, download the python program and it's dependencies and run script locally